-Current cardholder and CAO applications are available on the NIH Purchase Card Program website at: http://oamp.od.nih.gov/Division/SAPS/Acq/PCard/PCard.asp.
+Current cardholder and CAO applications are available on the NIH Purchase Card Program website.
 The training certification is on the last page of the cardholder and CAO application.

-Applications must be submitted by the IC Purchase Card Coordinator via email to the NIH Purchase Card Help Desk at Creditcard@od.nih.gov (global-"Help, Creditcard") or by fax to (301) 402-2145.
+Applications must be submitted by the IC Purchase Card Coordinator via email to the NIH Purchase Card Help Desk (global-"Help, Creditcard") or by fax to (301) 402-2145.